peteroupc/peteroupc.github.io/random.md

 <a id=Statistical_RNGs></a>
 ## Statistical RNGs

-Statistical RNGs are used, for example, in simulations, numerical integration, and many games to bring an element of chance and variation to the application, with the goal that each possible outcome is equally likely.
+Statistical RNGs are used, for example, in simulations, machine learning, numerical integration, and many games to bring an element of chance and variation to the application, with the goal that each possible outcome is equally likely.
 However, statistical RNGs are generally suitable only if&mdash;

 -  information security is not involved, and
 -  the application generates random numbers so frequently that it would slow down undesirably if a cryptographic RNG were used instead.